KateEllen/Simpsons-fan-page/README.md

 ### Site Owner/Superuser goals

 * As a **Site Owner/Superuser**, I want to be able to add new posts.
-* As a **Site Owner/Superuser**, I want to be able to edit and delete posts.
+* As a **Site Owner/Superuser**, I want to be able to edit and delete characters.
-* As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view comments and approve them.
+* As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view comments and delete them.

 ## Testing